anilabraham-IT/IntuneEDU/IntuneEDU/all-devices-group-presets-windows-edu.md

 |User experience|Send diagnostic data|Basic|
 |User experience|Block Windows Spotlight|Block|

-You can also enable automatic enrollment in Intune for Education.
-Automatic enrollment connects Azure Active Directory and Intune so that when a user signs in with their school account, their device will automatically start the enrollment process.
-To learn more about Windows 10 automatic enrollment, see Enable Automatic Enrollment.
+By default, Intune for Education is set up to automatically enroll Windows 10 devices.
+Automatic enrollment connects Azure Active Directory and Intune so that when a user signs in with their school account, their device will automatically enroll with Intune.
+To learn more about Windows 10 automatic enrollment, see [Enable Windows 10 automatic enrollment](https://docs.microsoft.com/intune/enrollment/windows-enroll#enable-windows-10-automatic-enrollment).

 By default, Intune for Education blocks users from enrolling their personal Windows devices.
 This default ensures that personal devices aren't accidentally enrolled.